-8 Email Design Factors That Influence Action
+8 Email Design Factors That Influence Action0

 What influences your subscribers’ willingness to open, click, and interact with your email?
 From subject lines and “from addresses” to images and landing pages, they all play a major role in determining whether your subscribers will engage with your email or not.
 You have about 3-4 seconds to grab your readers’ attention and interest them enough to open and read your email.
 In order to do this, you must design for your subscribers.
 How will you design your emails to influence action?

 In the infographic below, we’ve outlined eight crucial steps that a subscriber goes through while interacting with your email, along with tips on how to make those interactions successful.